jman985/umn-html-twitter-widget/README.md

 ## HTML Pages
 #### *widget.html*
 This page contains the same JavaScript code found in *widget.js* but wrapped in an HTML script tag.
 It also contains Twitter's embed script sourced from https://platform.twitter.com/widgets.js . *This script is needed for any embedded Twitter content to display correctly on the webpage*.
-This document also contains the corresponding *<div>* tag with id=#viewTweets, which should be placed on the HTML page anywhere the U of MN Press desires the embedded Tweets to display.
+This document also contains the corresponding *div* tag with id = #viewTweets, which should be placed on the HTML page anywhere the U of MN Press desires the embedded Tweets to display.

 #### *index.html*